Skip to content

 If you have five or more years of experience in the voiceover industry, consider Voice Crafters!

-It’s not hiring in the UK or the US for the moment, but go ahead and apply if you live in another country.
+It’s not hiring in the UK or the US at the moment, but go ahead and apply if you live in another country.

 Bring children’s, sci-fi, and fantasy books to life by applying for an audiobook narrator position with Future House Publishing.